-Italy’s conservative leader Silvio Berlusconi announced on Monday that his party had struck an election deal with the separatist Lega Nord, his coalition partner in previous right-wing governments.
+Italy’s conservative party leader, Silvio Berlusconi, has announced a new deal with the separatist Northern League, his coalition partner in previous right-wing governments.

-The septuagenarian former prime minister, who leads the Il Popolo della Libertà into February’s election, did not give many details of the accord in a radio interview but said that he would be the “leader of moderates” in a right-wing coalition.
-He also said he wasn’t sure whether he would return as premier.
-“We will decide if we win,” said the man who led Italy for more than nine years, adding that he would prefer to be the economy minister.
+The septuagenarian former media tycoon, who is leading Il Popolo della Libertà into February’s election, did not give many details in a radio interview but said he would be the “leader of moderates” in a center-right alliance.

-Under the terms of the agreement, Berlusconi’s party will support Lega Nord leader Roberto Maroni’s candidacy for the regional presidency of Lombardy in the north of Italy.
-The Lega seeks enhanced autonomy and ultimately independence for the wealthier northern part of the country.
+Under the terms of the agreement, Berlusconi’s party will support the candidacy of Northern League leader Roberto Maroni for the regional presidency of Lombardy.

-Left-wing leader Pier Luigi Bersani is still likely to become prime minister after next month’s election.
-His Partito Democratico gets up to a third of the votes in the ISPO poll.
-The left-wing bloc as a whole is at 39 percent.
+Left-wing leader Pier Luigi Bersani is still likely to prevail.
+His Democratic Party could get up to a third of the votes.
+The left as a whole is at 39 percent support.

-That may be enough to secure a majority in the lower chamber of parliament but probably not the Senate.
-The centrist parties that have committed themselves to incumbent prime minister Mario Monti, a former European commissioner who replaced Berlusconi a year ago, win some 15 percent in recent polls, enough to make them kingmakers in the upper chamber.
+That may be enough to secure a majority in the lower chamber but probably not the Senate.
+The centrist parties that support Mario Monti, the outgoing prime minister, could become kingmakers in the upper chamber.